Social Tech Trust

 Seed Round in 2017

-Media co-op specializes in the creation of digital media and films aimed at the third sector and broadcast television.
-The company develops comprehensive media strategies, producing both short and long films, as well as participatory projects that engage service users.
-Additionally, it creates online campaigns leveraging social media to enhance visibility and outreach.
-Media co-op enables organizations to utilize its video and animation offerings for various purposes, including campaigning, training, awareness-raising, and fundraising.
+Media Co-op specializes in the creation of digital media and films aimed at the third sector and broadcast television.
+The company develops comprehensive media strategies and produces both short and long films, alongside participatory projects that engage service-users.
+Additionally, it creates online campaigns driven by social media, allowing organizations to utilize videos and animations for various purposes, including campaigning, training, awareness-raising, and fundraising.
+Through its focus on impactful storytelling and collaboration, Media Co-op enables its clients to effectively communicate their messages and enhance their outreach efforts.

 Neurofenix